( Original image credit to Alex Stover Photography. )

 50% Off ticket – 8 Hour Commitment

-New for 2018, volunteers who only want to put in 8 hours can earn 50% off of their ticket purchase.
+Volunteers who only want to put in 8 hours can earn 50% off of their ticket purchase.
 This can be a good choice for those who aren’t sure how much time they’ll have, or for performers who have earned 50% off their ticket by performing, and would like to make up the additional half by volunteering.

 Do NOT buy a ticket if you expect to volunteer

 We fully expect to get back to all applicants as to whether we will be able to use you this event cycle (or not).
 Everyone who applies will hear from us (either way), with enough time to purchase a ticket if needed.
 If for some reason you DID buy a ticket and then are confirmed to volunteer, yes, we will refund your purchase, but it’s much easier for us (and for you) if you simply wait for your volunteer confirmation.
+If for some reason we were to sell out all tickets before your volunteer app is processed, you WOULD be still allowed to buy a ticket, even if the event is sold out (provided you submitted your application while tickets were still on sale).

 The success and smooth operation of the event depends on a committed and reliable volunteer army.
 We welcome your help, but please apply only if you are confident you can fulfill the role.

 Please show up on time for your shift.
-You may not work while inebriated.
+You may not work while under the influence.
 Plan your fun accordingly.
 If you show up drunk or otherwise unprepared to work, you will be replaced and treated as a no-show.
-And while Wasteland is all about some kind of costume at all times, please dress in a way that fits the theme but more importantly, allows you to do your job well.
+And while Wasteland is all about some kind of costume at all times, please dress in a way that fits the theme but, more importantly, allows you to do your job well.
 Your volunteer shift may not be the best time to strap on all your prop weapons and accessories (or that face mask that makes it difficult for people to understand you when you talk).
 On the flip side, wearing too little can be unsafe for certain tasks.

 No-shows will not be tolerated.
 Last minute cancellations and poor performance may result in you having to pay for your comped ticket and can lead to exclusion from future volunteer opportunities.